 Jeremy Doku joined an exclusive group of Premier League players this weekend after the Manchester City winger put in a masterclass of creativity during his side’s 6-1 thrashing of Bournemouth.

 The Belgium international provided four assists as he ran riot at Eastlands, becoming just the eighth player in Premier League history to lay on four goals in a single game.

-Here are the six Premier League players to register four assists in a single game:
+Here are the seven other players to register four assists in a single Premier League fixture.

 One of the greatest players in Premier League history, the brilliant Bergkamp was a trailblazing import into the English game, providing several moments of genius and becoming a key figure in Arsenal‘s greatest successes either side of the millennium.

 The ‘Non-Flying Dutchman’ won a PFA Player of the Year and FWA Footballer of the Year double after helping Arsene Wenger’s side to a domestic double in 1998, before his creative talents saw him become the first player in the league’s history to register four assists in a single game the following season.

 Leicester City, who had witnessed Bergkamp’s sublime talents after being on the receiving end of an incredible hat-trick two years prior, once again proved to be the victims in a destructive display, Bergkamp providing four assists as a treble from Nicolas Anelka and a Ray Parlour brace secured a 5-0 victory over the Foxes at Highbury.